 Ken Holewczynski began drawing as a child and the pursuit of of art has been a life-long passionate pursuit.
 A voracious reader of MAD Magazine, CARtoons and Warren’s line of horror comics, it’s no surprise that after spending several years working at an engineering firm, Ken jumped into publishing comics during the black and white comic explosion of the mid-1980s.

 Along with publishing his own work with now Marvel editor, Mark Pannicia, Ken also worked for Chicago’s NOW Comics, Evanston’s First Comics, San Jose’s Slave Labor Press, Caliber Press in Livonia, Michigan and Toronto’s Vortex Comics.
-Favorites projects from that time include his adaptation of the silent classic, Nosferatu and an original series entitle Orlak, both with writer Rafael Nieves.
-Ken began inking and eventually penciling then inking numerous issue of Dean Motter’s Mr. X. Picked up by Dark Horse Comics, which reprinted the majority of the ink-only works in the hardbound book, The Brides of Mr. X. Eventually the boon of the black and white comic craze died down, Ken turned his interests to the emerging industrial music scene.
+Favorites projects from that time include his adaptation of the silent classic, Nosferatu and an original series entitled Orlak, both with writer Rafael Nieves.
+Ken began inking and eventually penciling then inking numerous issue of Dean Motter’s Mr. X. Picked up by Dark Horse Comics, the issues containing the majority Ken’s inking work were reprinted the in the hardbound book, The Brides of Mr. X. Eventually the boon of the black and white comic craze died down, Ken turned his interests to the emerging industrial music scene.
 These were the days of Usenet and dial-up modems.
 The internet was barely a force and communication was still largely done through the mail and fanzines.

 With frequent trips to Chicago’s Wax Trax!
 Records starting in the early 90s, Ken was inspired to start the underground industrial label, Arts Industria, which released over a dozen international compilations over the course of ten years.
 Although Ken was composing music and contributing to the label’s output, the publishing bug was still there and he simultaneously started Arc magazine, covering electronic and industrial music.
 Ken still regularly dabbles in music to this day with a small array of synths.